-This is the best Whole30 chicken stir fry recipe!
+This is the best gluten-free chicken stir fry recipe!
 The homemade stir fry sauce gives it the most amazing flavour and this healthy meal is surprisingly easy to make.
-This healthy stir fry is also paleo, gluten free and dairy free.
+This healthy stir fry is also dairy-free, paleo, and Whole30 compliant.

 Table of Contents